nyoom-engineering/oxocarbon-vscode/README.md

 The project is vendored under the MIT license

-## Zed (beta)
+# Converters (Beta)

-You may autogenerate themes for the Zed text editor from VSCode themes
+Preliminary support for autogenerating themes from VSCode implementation(s)

+## Zed

+Uses the Zed Team's `theme_importer` crate

+Depends on `gpui` for the time being, so ensure dependencies

 E.g. on macOS (make sure full Xcode is installed, not just command-line-tools)